-JCT Insurance Expert can provide a quotation for unoccupied properties even if the work is not being done under a JCT contract.
+JCT Insurance Expert can provide a quotation for occupied and unoccupied properties even if the work is not being done under a JCT contract.
 Please click here to download our proposal form.

 In many cases work that will be carried out under a JCT contract will be to property that is unoccupied during the course of the works.
 This can present a problem when buying insurance as most mainstream underwriters are not prepared to offer cover to property that is vacant for the length of time that such works will take.